mariia-korzun/hw-scope-and-context/README.md

 **attack**.
-####This function takes argument (instance of ‘Fighter’), which will be a defender.
+This function takes argument (instance of ‘Fighter’), which will be a defender.
-####Then it randomly calculates if current attack is successful .
+Then it randomly calculates if current attack is successful .
-####Your program randomly picks a number from 0 to 100 and checks whether the sum of defender's agility and strength(health) is more than the success number
+Your program randomly picks a number from 0 to 100 and checks whether the sum of defender's agility and strength(health) is more than the success number
-####If it is more than defender misses the attack
-####and a message "<Figter's name> attack missed" should be logged to the console
+If it is more than defender misses the attack and a message "<Figter's name> attack missed" should be logged to the console

-####If attack is successful, defenders’ current HP property is decreased by number of points equal to attacker’s damage property and
-####message about successful attack is logged in console.
+If attack is successful, defenders’ current HP property is decreased by number of points equal to attacker’s damage property and message about successful attack is logged in console.
 Otherwise, message about missed attack is logged.

-### For example:
 ```
 myFighter.attack(myFighter2);
 // Maximus makes 20 damage to Commodus